DukeAPO/dukeapo-client/README.md

 6. Add your changed files to the staging area: `git add <nameOfFile>`

-7. Commit these changes with a message: `git commit -m "message goes here"`
+7. Commit these changes with a message describing what you did: `git commit -m "added new title"`

 8. Push to the repository (on GitHub): `git push origin <nameOfYourBranch>`